robert-nash/Encrypt/README.txt

 A very basic encryption program.
-This program takes any number of words (over 95000 characters) and as long as they are all ASCII characters then it will convert it into unreadable characters.
+This program takes any number of words (over 95000 characters) and as long as they are all ASCII characters then it will convert them into meaningless characters.
 Warning- do not use for important security requirements.